Iké Ugbo

-Born in England, Ugbo grew up in Canada and played youth soccer there before returning to England, where he played with the youth team of Chelsea.
+Ugbo grew up in Canada and played youth soccer there before returning to England, where he played with the youth team of Chelsea.
 He had loan spells at Barnsley, Milton Keynes Dons, Scunthorpe United, Roda JC and Cercle Brugge, before signing for Genk in 2021.

 He represented England at under-17 and under-20 youth levels, before making his senior international debut for Canada in 2021.

 Early life

 Ugbo was born in Lewisham, Greater London, to Nigerian parents.
 He moved to Canada with his family when he was four or five.
 In Canada, he played youth soccer with Brampton East SC and Woodbridge Strikers, winning an international under-10 tournament at Disney in 2008 with the latter.

-Upon his return to the UK, he joined the Chelsea Academy at under-10 level.
+Upon his return to the UK, Ugbo joined the Chelsea Academy at under-10 level.
 He won the UEFA Youth League with Chelsea in 2014–15 and 2015–16.

 Club career

 Chelsea

-In 2015, he signed his first professional contract with Chelsea, but continued to play for the U17 through U23 sides.
+In 2015, Ugbo signed his first professional contract with Chelsea, but continued to play for the U17 through U23 sides.
 On 17 July 2017, Ugbo signed a season-long loan deal with Barnsley.
-On 5 August 2017, Ugbo made his debut off the bench against Bristol City which resulted in a 3–1 loss.
+On 5 August, Ugbo made his debut off the bench against Bristol City, which resulted in a 3–1 loss.
 He scored his first professional goal on 26 August against Sunderland.
 On 3 January 2018, Ugbo's loan spell with Barnsley was terminated, following a lack of game time.

 The next day, Ugbo joined League One club Milton Keynes Dons on loan for the remainder of the 2017–18 season.
 On 6 January 2018, Ugbo made his debut for the club, featuring in a 1–0 third round FA Cup away victory over Queens Park Rangers.

-He joined Scunthorpe United on loan in August 2018, alongside Jak Alnwick.
+Ugbo joined Scunthorpe United on loan in August 2018, alongside Jak Alnwick.

-In August 2019, it was announced the striker would head to Holland to spend the season on loan at Roda JC in the Dutch second tier.
+In August 2019, it was announced the striker would head to the Netherlands to spend the season on loan at Roda JC in the Dutch second tier.

-On 18 August 2020, he went to Belgian club Cercle Brugge on loan.
+On 18 August 2020, Ugbo went to Belgian club Cercle Brugge on loan.

 Genk

-In August 2021, he signed a permanent deal with Belgian club Genk.
-He made his first competitive appearance on 29 August against Anderlecht as a late substitute for Paul Onuachu and scored on his debut, netting the game-winner in a 1–0 victory.
+In August 2021, Ugbo signed a permanent deal with Belgian club Genk.
+He made his first competitive appearance on 29 August against Anderlecht as a late substitute for Paul Onuachu and scored on his debut, netting the game winner in a 1–0 victory.